flespark/vcom/README.md

 You can refer to the examples in the /example directory to complete your own driver.
 Take care of these 2 config:

-- UART baudrate (defined by `VCOM_BAUDRATE`) : The VCOM will transmit/capture UART signal at timing defined by baudrate as possible, but limit by timer interrupt frequency.
-Interrupt frequency should be 5 times of baudrate at least, even multiple scale is better.
+- VCOM baudrate (`baudrate`) : The VCOM will transmit/capture UART signal at timing defined by baudrate as possible, but limit by timer interrupt frequency.
+Interrupt frequency should be 4 times of baudrate at least.
-- timer interrupt frequency (defined by `VCOM_TIMER_IRQ_FREQ`): This macro should refered in timer interface driver by yourself.
-Although higher interrupt frequency usually brings higher signal precision, but too higher will cause tasks could not get enough CPU time , even lead queue the interrupt itself.
-Suggest frequency belows 1/20 CPU clock.
+- timer interrupt frequency (`timer_irq_freq`): This parameter pass to `vcom_interface_timer_init` directly, so the value of `timer_irq_freq` is limited by timing resolution of MCU timer peripheral.
+Although higher interrupt frequency usually brings higher signal precision, but may cause tasks unable to get enough CPU time , even queuing the interrupt itself.
+Suggested frequency belows 1/40 CPU clock according to common MCU instruction efficiency.

 Because the difference of MCU in GPIO toggle capability, CPU speed and instruction efficiency, recommend to run test cases in /test directory to confirm feasible of config before apply VCOM.